ente-io/ente/docs/docs/photos/features/albums.md

     result in the creation of a new album – empty folders (or folders that only contain other folders) will be ignored.

+> [!NOTE]
+>
+> Ente albums cannot be nested currently.
+That is, in the **separate album**
+> mode described above, Ente will create a separate album for each nested
+> folder, but these Ente albums themselves will not be nested.

 ## Rename album

 Personalize your albums by giving them a meaningful name.